 So hopefully that was helpful because I know that comes up and you might have already started to reach out to people and you’re not quite sure if you are ready to work with a designer/developer.
 And you might have had some of those thoughts go on in your mind.

-So this is a really the reason why I wanted to record this episode just to help you make the best decision on what it is that you should be doing.
+This is a really the reason why I wanted to record this episode just to help you make the best decision on what it is that you should be doing.

 If you have questions still, you can go ahead and just send me like a DM on Instagram @themaycreative and I’ll be happy to give you a quick answer.